Missouri legislator calls comment perceived as racist a ‘cowboy-ism’

 — Stephen Webber (@s_webber) August 30, 2017

-Love says he hasn’t done anything to warrant stepping down.
+Love says his words do not warrant stepping down.
 Instead, he says, there should be a discussion about increasing penalties for vandalizing such property.

 Love says there is a difference between his comment and State Sen. Maria Chappelle-Nadal’s recent social media post saying she hopes President Trump is assassinated.
 Love says he didn’t use specific names.